 Why is my zucchini bitter ?

 Zucchini can sometimes be bitter due to an overabundance of cucurbitacin, a toxin that’s meant to steer mammals clear of zucchini.
-Most of the time the zucchini crop is properly developed and does not end up bitter, but then the weather is particularly dry and hot, or the zucchini are getting old and large, this can easily happen.
+Most of the time the zucchini crop is properly developed and does not end up bitter, but then the weather is particularly dry and hot, or the zucchini is getting old and large, this can easily happen.

 If you do happen to find a bitter zucchini, it’s likely bitter in the outer skin and the ends.